sandstone-mc/sandstone/README.md

 This autocompletion works for commands, predicates, loot tables, advancements...

-*For the moment, autocompletion only works for commands*
+*For the moment, autocompletion only works for commands.*

 ## Always up-to-date

 Sandstone is divided in two parts.
 The core part is version-agnostic, and the commands part is *automatically generated* for each version of the game.
 10 minutes after a new snapshot is released, Sandstone is already updated.
 You will always have access to **the latest commands**.

-*For the moment, Sandstone has not yet been splitted in two.
-It will be in the future*
+*For the moment, Sandstone has not yet been splitted in two.*

 ## Easy to share
 Sharing commands has **never been easier**.
 Just publish your functions on NPM, and everyone can use them to improve their own datapacks.